 How to Receive ICM Community Supports?

-Children and adults can receive ICM community supports services through two primary means:
+Children, adults, and seniors can receive ICM community supports services through two primary means:

-- Children and adults in need of community supports who are Arkansas Medicaid-eligible can apply for services with the Arkansas Department of Human Services.
+- Children and adults with disabilities in need of community supports who are Arkansas Medicaid-eligible can apply for services with the Arkansas Department of Human Services.
 These services are funded through the 1915c Community and Employment Services Waiver.
-Due to Arkansas Medicaid-funded limitations, there are several thousand people in Arkansas currently waiting to receive services, some up to eight to ten years.
 Upon being notified they are eligible to receive services, individuals can select a PASSE (Provider-led Shared Savings Entity) to manage their care.
 PASSEs are insurance companies that are responsible for overseeing the care provided to Medicaid beneficiaries eligible to receive 1915c Waiver services.
-The three PASSEs currently licensed in Arkansas are Arkansas Total Care, Summit Community Care, and Empower Healthcare Solutions.
+The four PASSEs currently licensed in Arkansas are Arkansas Total Care, Summit Community Care, Empower Healthcare Solutions, and CareSource.

 - After being referred to a PASSE, the individual can select a provider for Supportive Living.
 ICM is a provider for Supportive Living.

 - Private Pay

 - Children, adults, and seniors in need of community supports who are not Medicaid-eligible can pay a private rate for in-home services.

 ICM provides a small apartment complex consisting of four units for ICM customers with disabilities.
 In 2015, ICM remodeled the administrative office on Kanis Road in Little Rock to provide a housing option for people with developmental disabilities and medical needs.
 The apartments are designed with privacy and tranquility in mind and located in a quiet rural area in west Little Rock.

 How to Learn More?

 If you would like to learn more about receiving in-home supports or are interested in becoming a Direct Support Professional, please contact us at ICMcommunitysupports@icm-inc.org or call 501-228-0063 today!

 Testimonials from Customers